Honda Ridgeline Performance

 - "The 2013 Ridgeline's carlike independent suspension delivers a smooth and quiet ride compared to conventional pickups and handling is more responsive, too." -- Edmunds (2013)

 Towing and Hauling

 The Honda Ridgeline can tow up to 5,000 pounds and haul a payload of up to 1,559 pounds, which is a bit less than what rivals can tow and haul.
 Reviewers say that the Ridgeline's all-wheel drive system allows most power to be transferred to the rear wheels, which should help maintain traction with a trailer hooked up.
 However, another thinks that the Ridgeline's engine isn't strong enough to easily pull a 5,000-pound trailer.

 - "Those figures are comparable to other V6-powered pickups, although tow package-equipped models - not to mention V8 rigs - can haul significantly more." -- Left Lane News

 - "Diverting up to 70 percent of available power to the rear wheels aids towing." -- Kelley Blue Book (2013)

 - "Maximum towing capacity is 5,000 pounds, which is about on-par for the class.
 Though we've not tried it, we expect the engine to feel taxed when asked to meet that capability." -- Consumer Guide (2013)

 Next Steps: Honda Ridgeline

-- Find low financing rates for the Honda Ridgeline
+- View the best prices for the 2014 Honda Ridgeline

 - See Compact Pickup Trucks rankings